Worthless (Hot) Check

 - Checks received in person in immediate exchange for merchandise, personal property, or a service

-- The check was processed through a bank within 30 days at least once and returned stamped with the following: “NSF; Account Closed; Refer to Maker; Or Unable to locate.”
+- The check was processed through a bank within 30 days and returned stamped with the following: “NSF; Account Closed; Refer to Maker; Or Unable to locate.”
 Certain “stop payment” checks are also allowed.

 - The check was passed in Tarrant County.